 The LEZ operates 24 hours a day, 365 days a year and has various compliance stages dependent on vehicle weight and Euro standard.
-If you don’t comply with the compliance standards then you need to pay a daily access fee or face penalty charges.
+If you don’t comply with the compliance standards, then you need to pay a daily access fee or face penalty charges.
 Cars are not included in the LEZ.
+View a map of the London LEZ.

 Hgvs, buses and coaches are currently required to meet the Euro IV standard for particulate matter (PM) emissions.
 Larger vans and minibuses were included in the LEZ from 3 January 2012 and must meet the Euro 3 standard for PM emissions to drive within Greater London.